BCP and Dorset Motorists’ Group

 Local infrastructure

-• Ensure that through consultation Local Councils take into account the above principles.
+• Ensure that through consultation Councils take into account the above principles.
+Consultation results should be respected ant ignored by Council Administrations.

-• All schemes should have reduced traffic congestion and reduced carbon emissions as their primary objectives.
+• All projects / schemes should have reduced traffic congestion and as their primary objectives.

 • A Smart Traffic Management strategy should be considered integral to all road projects.